Gary Sambrook

-Gary William Sambrook (born 25 June 1989) is a British Conservative Party politician who has served as the Joint Executive Secretary of the backbench 1922 Committee since 2021.
-He has been the Member of Parliament (MP) for Birmingham Northfield since the 2019 general election.
+Gary William Sambrook (born 25 June 1989) is a British Conservative Party politician who was the Member of Parliament (MP) for Birmingham Northfield from 2019 until 2024.
+He served as the Joint Executive Secretary of the backbench 1922 Committee from 2021 until he left parliament.

+Early life

+Gary Sambrook was born and raised in Kingstanding, Birmingham.
+His early experiences in Kingstanding, an underprivileged area, fuelled his passion for societal change.
+Despite attending a challenging school with a low pass rate, Sambrook's organic interest in politics led him to join the Conservative Party at 16.

+Starting his political activism at just 16, Sambrook engaged in community efforts, including campaigning to save a local school and becoming the youngest chairman of a Neighbourhood Watch in the UK.

 Political career

 Sambrook became a councillor for Birmingham City Council in 2014, winning the Kingstanding ward seat, based on the area of the same name, in a by-election.
 During his campaign to become a councillor, he appeared in the Birmingham Mail when two local supporters, Ben Coleman and Michael Mason, composed a song in support of his campaign.
 He has also worked for MP James Morris.

+Parliamentary career

-At the 2019 general election, he defeated the Labour incumbent Richard Burden by a majority of 1,640 votes, becoming the first Conservative MP for Northfield since 1992.
+At the 2019 general election, Sambrook was elected to Parliament as MP for Birmingham Northfield with 46.3% of the vote and a majority of 1,640.

 Sambrook is a member of both the Procedure and Ecclesiastical Committees.
 According to the Financial Times, Sambrook is an "influential backbencher" and an executive secretary of the 1922 Committee.

+In 2020, Sambrook, as a Freemason, supported BrumWish, a campaign aimed at providing gifts and essential items to homeless children in Birmingham during Christmas.
+Sambrook stated, about the campaign, "I knew the appeal would resonate with our members, and I was delighted they agreed."

 In October 2020, Sambrook, along with most other Conservative MPs, voted against a Labour Party Opposition Day Motion to extend the emergency COVID-19 pandemic provision of providing free school meals during school holidays until Easter 2021.
+Sambrook's vote inspired graffiti reading "Gary Sambrook eats big dinners", to which he was reported by the BBC as responding "Apparently if you disagree that vouchers is the only way to solve poverty this is what happens."
+The graffiti was noted as surreal by The Economist and "the most perfect sentence ever written" by The Guardian columnist Joel Golby.

 In August 2021 he opposed the conversion of a residential home into a children's home for up to four children with emotional, behavioural and educational difficulties by circulating a letter stating, among various reasons, it would have a "negative impact on the area" and would "compromise the quality of the area".
 Sambrook said: "All children deserve a good quality home to live in.
-Especially children in care."
+Especially children in care".